-- We cover prescribed drugs and medications, as described in the chart beginning on page 48. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. - Federal Law prevents the pharmacy from accepting unused medications. - Under Standard Option, there is no calendar year deductible for prescribed drugs and medications. - Under High Option, there is no calendar year deductible for prescribed drugs and medications. - Some prescription drugs have additional requirements for coverage. - Some prescription drugs require prior authorization.
+Iı mportant things you should keep in mind about these benefits: • We cover prescribed drugs and medications, as described in the chart beginning on page 49. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. • Federal Law prevents the pharmacy from accepting unused medications. • Under Standard Option, there is no calendar year deductible for prescribed drugs and medications. • Under High Option, there is no calendar year deductible for prescribed drugs and medications. • Some prescription drugs have additional requirements for coverage. - Some prescription drugs require prior authorization.
 In this case, your physician must provide the clinical information required to establish the medical necessity of the prescription drug before it would be covered. - Some prescription drugs are on step therapy.
 In these cases, you may be required to try a drug from one category or chemical group that is aimed at the same treatment response before using a drug from another category.
 Your pharmacist and your physician will be able to assist you with step therapy issues. - There are some prescription drugs for which there are limitations on the number of doses that may be dispensed over a specified period of time.
-Such limits are generally placed either because taking higher cumulative amounts is detrimental or because there is a larger dose size that could be used more efficiently. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Such limits are generally placed either because taking higher cumulative amounts is detrimental or because there is a larger dose size that could be used more efficiently. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.